 Fast-forward to 2016, actor and director Fran Sillau joined Circle Theatre ensemble.
 Fran’s theatre career started at The Rose Theater in Omaha almost 30 years prior, and he has experience working with the Smithsonian Institute, National Endowment for the Arts, Kennedy Center and more.
 During a lunch with the Founders, it was decided that Fran would take over Circle Theater.

-Fran’s passion is to make the theater accessible to every man, woman and child regardless of disability or other barrier.
-To drive this mission, Circle Theatre partners with several area organizations including: Millard Public Schools, Omaha Public Schools, Valiant Studio, the Institute for Holocaust Education.
+Fran’s passion is to make the theater accessible to every individual regardless of disability or barrier.
+To drive this mission, Circle Theatre partners with several area organizations including: Munroe Meyer Institute, VODEC, Wonderfully Made, Gotta Be Me, Ollie Weber Center, Institute for Holocaust Education, Jewish Federation of Omaha, and metro area schools.
 Circle Theatre provides internship programs, theater education classes, and live performances for our partners.
 In return, we get to see first-hand lives changed by the theater experience.

-For over 35 years, Circle Theatre has entertained as well as enlightened and informed audiences by dealing with important issues such as child abuse, disability, aging and loss.
-At Circle Theatre, anyone who would like to participate, on-stage or off-stage, no matter their capability, is welcome.
+Circle Theatre has entertained as well as enlightened and informed audiences by dealing with important issues such as child abuse, disability, aging and loss.